-We conducted our audit in accordance with the "Rules Governing the Examination of Financial Statements by Certified Public Accountants" and auditing standards.
+We conducted our audit of the financial statements in accordance with the Regulations Governing Auditing and Attestation of Financial Statements by Certified Public Accountants and Auditing Standards.
 Our responsibilities under those standards are further described in the responsibilities of auditors for the audit of the separate financial statements.
 The personnel of the CPA Firm subject to the independence requirement have acted independently from the business operations of Chunghwa Chemical Synthesis & Biotech Co., Ltd. in accordance with the Code of Ethics and with other responsibilities of the Code of Ethics performed.
 We believe that our audit provides a reasonable basis for our opinion.